michavol/gnn_fusion/README.md

 To reproduce results from other tables, just substitute the table number in the above command.

+#TODO: Running the code
-## Reproducing report results on Euler
+#TODO: How to reproduce sweep results on Euler

-TODO
+#TODO: How to reproduce table results locally - test it
+#TODO: Describe repository structure
+#TODO: Authors and aknowledgement